 Wolmido Island (월미도) is located in Incheon and it’s a perfect place to escape the busy Seoul.
 Many people go there during the weekend because of its proximity to Seoul and its easy access.
 Many cafes and seafood restaurants can be found along the coast.
 There are approximately 50 seafood restaurants in the same street.

-21. Ganghwado island, one of the most unique island in Korea
+21. Ganghwado Island, one of the most unique islands in Korea